 Recovering full physical, mental and functional strength after a stroke, spine or brain injury, or brain cancer can be a significant challenge.
 The first few weeks after injury are critically important to recovery.

 Our expert neurorehabilitation team helps make the most of this important timeframe.
-The team of psychiatrists and therapists – including physical, occupational and speech therapists – helps you reclaim independence and return home following neurological injury.
+The team of physiatrists and therapists – including physical, occupational and speech therapists – helps you reclaim independence and return home following neurological injury.

 While lifesaving care is the first critical step following neurological injuries like stroke, spine injury or traumatic brain injury, the recovery process is an ongoing one.
 It involves people and their physicians, but also caregivers and loved ones, and is a shared effort to help patients not only survive, but again thrive.